 TRIP REPORTS

 For some time I have produced reports on expedition cruises to allow people to get a flavour of the trip.
-Now I am organising more trips myself I have added most of our recent travels.
+Now I am organising more trips myself I have added most of our recent travels, and even a couple of organised tours that I've been on recently.
 The reports are intended to make interesting reading and to see what others can experience, and hopefully will be readable even if you have no intention of visiting the countries.
 I have not included lists of birds seen, since my target species will invariably differ from yours and we all have a different focus when travelling.
 If you want a trip list please feel free to e-mail, similarly if you want to know anything about the logistics of visiting a particular area.

 I had long wanted to see and photograph Barau's Petrel, and the availability of package holidays to Mauritius provided the opportunity, together with several island endemics.